 Over 200,000 connected devices sold by Orange in France in 2017

 Orange France sold more than 200,000 connected devices in 2017.
 In France, we have set up the Club de découverte des objets connectés which enables an upstream test & learn approach for connected objects in 31 selected Orange stores.
 This Club has allowed us to confirm the real appetite for connected objects on the market, especially those within the smart home category.

-In addition to sales and distribution, we are designing and developing innovative consumer offers and services across its local markets:
+In addition to sales and distribution of connected objects in our stores and 590 Smart Stores around the world, we are designing and developing innovative consumer offers and services with our local markets::